Friday October 18, 2024 | SOOKE, BC [Posted at 2:30 pm, last updated at 5:04 pm]

 BC Greens input:

 “The NDP proudly talks about Sooke’s community health centre as John Horgan’s last promise.
-While I am sure the intention was to have the centre built by now — the public certainly want it — there must be a political reason why they have been unable to break ground yet,” said Evans in a statement to Island Social Trends today.
+While I am sure the intention was to have the centre built by now — the public certainly wants it — there must be a political reason why they have been unable to break ground yet,” said Evans in a statement to Island Social Trends today.

 “The NDP has had a majority government for four years.
 I cannot understand why they’re delaying services to Sooke residents,” says Evans.